josephc2195/josephc2195/README.md

 - 🔭 I’m currently working on getting my first AWS Certificate
 - 🌱 I’m currently learning AWS development
 - 💬 Ask me about my favorite sport teams!
 Eagles, Lakers, Duke, Chelsea are my top teams.
-- 📫 How to reach me: josephc2195@gmail.com
+- 📫 How to reach me: josephc2195@gmail.com or DM on LinkedIn https://www.linkedin.com/in/mrjosephchica/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I got to work with Charlotte Hornets, Charlotte Knights and Tokyo Olympics in the summer of 2021.